 When can customers benefit?

-Our analysis estimates that 98% of SVT customers could see reductions in their bills once the default tariff cap is in effect.
 On an ongoing basis, the default tariff cap will ensure that customers will pay a fair price for their energy.
 Any price changes will reflect genuine changes in energy costs.

 Existing price protections